lokothodida/elfinder-theme-template/css/README.md

 This is to minimize the need for using `!important` flags to override the existing styles (particularly with respect to jQuery UI's CSS).

 ## Tips
-* Some styles have their `text-indent` property set to `-9999px` to keep the text out of view.
-If after styling you can't see the text (and you need to), change the `text-indent` property
+* Use the `reset.css` style to reset the styles that you need to.
+Comment out selectors that you wish to remain untouched.
-* If you need to reset a style, the following normally suffices:
+* If you need to reset a style outside of `reset.css`, the following normally suffices:

     ```css
-      padding: 0;
-      margin: 0;
       background: none;
       border: none;
     ```